Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 " In Memory of Georgiana Elizabeth Padmore who entered into rest November 13th 1891 aged 59 - R. I. P. - Jesu Mercy."

-William Pinder Padmore was born in Lichfield Stafford in 1820 to John Padmore and his wife Charlotte Adeline Padmore.
+William Pinder Padmore was born in Lichfield, Staffordshire in 1820 to John Padmore and his wife Charlotte Adeline Smith.
 William was Christened on 5th September 1820.

 Georgiana Elizabeth Padmore was born Georgiana Elizabeth Grinder in Middlesex London in 1832 to George Grinder, A chemist and druggist, and his wife Marie Agustini Grinder

-On 3rd November 1859 at St James in Westminster, London, William Pinder married Georgiana Elizabeth Grinder.
+On 3rd November 1859 at St James Chruch, Picadilly, Westminster, London, William Pinder married Georgiana Elizabeth Grinder.

 In 1861 William and Georgiana are living in Mount Street in Westminster, London.
 William's occupation is listed as architect and surveyor.
-Living with them at the time is Georgiana's bother Walter Grinder.
+Living with them at the time is Georgiana's brother Walter Grinder.

-1871 and William and Georgiana have moved to Bridge Street in Maidenhead, Berkshire.
+1871 and William and Georgiana have moved to Langton House, Bridge Road, Maidenhead, Berkshire.
 In 1872 William and Georgiana's only child, Adeline Lucy Padmore is born.
 Adeline Lucy Padmore is Christened on 3rd February 1872 at All Saints church in Margaret Street, Marylebone, London.
 Interestingly the person that performed the ceremony was Georgiana's brother Walter S Grinder.

 Sunday, 5 May 2013